GARLIC – Sold out for this season!

 OFF THE BEE’TN PATHThis variety is a result of poor record management last fall.
 Therefore, it has now fallen in the “D” category, which is any of the hardneck varieties.

-NEWFOUNDLANDNot sure how this white porcelain got its name, but it has a medium, flavourful strength. (sold out)
+NEWFOUNDLANDNot sure how this white porcelain got its name, but it has a medium, flavourful strength.

 SOFT NECK GARLIC